iampavangandhi/CodingPracticals/README.md

 # CodingPracticals

-Basic Coding Practical Questions of C++, Java, and Python.
+Coding Practical Questions of C++, Java, and Python.